dotnet/csharplang/proposals/expand-ref.md

 }
 ```

 A `ref scoped` parameter is also implicitly `scoped ref`.
-That means neither the value nor it's `ref` can be returned from the method.
+That means neither the value nor its `ref` can be returned from the method.
 Both `ref` and `in` parameters can have their values modified with `scoped`.
 An `out` parameter cannot have its value modified with `scoped` as such a declaration is non-sensical.

 ```csharp
 void M(